flexsurfer/re-frisk/README.md

 # re-frisk

-Visualize [re-frame](https://github.com/Day8/re-frame) pattern data in your re-frame apps or any ratom data in [reagent](https://reagent-project.github.io) apps as a [tree structure](https://github.com/Odinodin/data-frisk-reagent).
+Visualize [re-frame](https://github.com/Day8/re-frame) pattern data or [reagent](https://reagent-project.github.io) ratom data as a [tree structure](https://github.com/Odinodin/data-frisk-reagent).

+Also you can watch re-frame events and export state in the debugger.
 <img src="img/re-frisk-debugger.gif">

 ## Setup